OutClimb/Redirect/README.md

 # OutClimb Redirect Manager

+**Notice: This service has been archived.
+We now manage our redirects throught he general OutClimb Web Service: https://github.com/OutClimb/OutClimb**

-This application manages redirect for OutClimb's shorten URL.
+This application used to manage redirects for OutClimb's shorten URL.

 ## Structure